 By Rodrigo Campos

-NEW YORK (Reuters) -Argentine financial assets rallied on Monday, with U.S.-traded stocks up over 10%, international dollar bonds up more than 6 cents and the peso strengthening after Washington said “all options are on the table” for the U.S. to support Argentina’s government.
+NEW YORK (Reuters) -Argentine financial assets rallied on Monday, with stocks rising the most in six months, international dollar bonds up more than 6 cents and the peso strengthening after Washington pledged full support for Argentina’s right-wing government ahead of key midterm elections next month.

-Argentine markets have fallen sharply over the past weeks, with international bonds down more than 20% for the year through Friday.
-The peso has been pressing against the weaker limit of a band set months ago, as corruption allegations inside President Javier Milei’s circle and a larger-than-expected loss in a local election in Buenos Aires triggered investor concern over Milei’s ability to reshape the economy.
+Argentine markets have fallen sharply in recent weeks, with international bonds down more than 20% for the year through Friday.
+The peso has been pressing against the weaker limit of a band set months ago, as corruption allegations inside Milei’s circle and a larger-than-expected loss in a local election in Buenos Aires triggered investor concern over Milei’s ability to reshape the economy.

 “Argentina’s assets were in desperate need of a circuit breaker — and they just got one,” said Alejo Czerwonko, CIO for emerging markets in the Americas at UBS.
 “Bessent’s intervention carries outsized weight at this fragile juncture.
 It provides the Milei administration with a critical window to reorient ahead of October’s midterms.”

-A favorable political outcome for the government in the October election would go a long way toward containing the investor anxiety ignited by the Province of Buenos Aires vote earlier this month, Czerwonko added.
+A favorable political outcome for the government in the October election would go a long way toward containing investor anxiety ignited by the Buenos Aires vote earlier this month, Czerwonko added.

-An index of Argentine stocks traded in U.S. exchanges rose 13% and the local benchmark gained 6% Monday after falling more than 15% in two weeks.
+An index of Argentine stocks traded in U.S. exchanges rose 14%, and the local benchmark gained 7% Monday after falling more than 15% over the past two weeks.

 “Depending on the scope and nature, a financial backstop from the U.S., combined with the export tax measures announced this morning, could help Milei more effectively manage within the current FX framework between now and the (midterms),” said Kathryn Exum, co-head of sovereign research at Gramercy Funds Management.